RogueMew/RogueMew/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: Fortnite Item Shop CLI
+- 🔭 I’m currently working on: Rock, Paper and Scissors Command Line App
-- 🌱 I’m currently learning: Python
+- 🌱 I’m currently learning: C#
 - 📫 How to reach me: Twitter

 ## 🛠️ Languages and Tools